mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Dispel** a space.
 If there is a minion on that space, give it +2⚔️/+2❤️.

 name:     Rancour<br>
-text:     Whenever your General takes damage, this minion gains that much attack.
+text:     Whenever your General takes damage, this minion gains that much ⚔️.

 name:     Savage Chain<br>
 text:     During your opponent's turn, whenever an enemy minion moves to or is summoned nearby your general, your general deals 2 damage to it.